-Activities aimed at encouraging young people during 2014 and 2015, supported by the Club's 'Youth Services' committee.
+Activities aimed at encouraging young people, supported by the Club's 'Youth Services' committee.

 The Rotary Club of Gerrards Cross & Chalfont St Peter

 We recognise the importance of encouraging young people to achieve their potential and have developed a range of events and competitions with this objective in mind.

 The programme includes a wide range of competitions for teams and individuals, which embrace both academic and practical skills.
 Its also about Leadership development, good citizenship and opportunities to exchange and experience life in other countries for a week or even a year.
 Its a complete offering to excite and develop young minds and personalities.

 The Rotary Youth Leadership Award (RYLA) develops the leadership skills of young people through a programme of adventure, mind stretching, and physical testing group which builds confidence and develops skills and character.

 A RYLA course usually involves a residential experience of between 3 and 7 days.